Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-is the Rabi frequency characterizing the coupling strength between the light and the ions, and $I$ is light intensity.
-Solving this set of equation allows one to determine the excited state population, and hence the light scattering.
+is the Rabi frequency, characterizing the coupling strength between light and ions, with $I$ being light intensity.
+Solving this set of equations allows one to determine the excited-state population, and hence the number of fluorescence photons.